rdeshwal731/Metacrafters_projects/Project-3 ETH+AVAX/Module-1/Readme.md

 ## Description

 This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
-The contract has three function that returns implementation of error handling statements.
+The contract has three functions that returns implementation of error handling statements.

 ## Getting Started